 Prince Estabrook was an enslaved man who stood with his white neighbors against the British Army on April 19, 1775.
-It is likely that Prince was the son of a slave named Tony, who was the property of the Estabrook family.
+It is likely that Prince was the son of a man named Tony, who was enslaved by the Estabrook family.
 When Prince was born, around 1740, he became the property of Benjamin Estabrook.
 Benjamin’s family lived just east of Lexington center, owning land on both sides of the road running between Cambridge and Concord.
-Little is known about Prince’s activities and responsibilities as a slave in the Estabrook family.
+Little is known about Prince’s activities and responsibilities while enslaved to the Estabrook family.

 Though Provincial law prohibited “Indians and Negroes” from training as soldiers in the militia, they were still required to “turn out” armed during an emergency.
 During wartime the enlistment of black men was more common though still controversial.
 In 1775 Prince was a member of the Lexington militia, and mustered with that militia under the command of Colonel John Parker during the early morning hours of April 19th.
 When the advance column of British troops decided to confront the militia gathered on Lexington Green, Prince was among the militiamen who had reassembled there.
 During the ensuing shooting, before the British officers regained control of their troops, Prince Estabrook was struck by a musket ball in his left shoulder.
 A document entitled ‘Appendix - Soldiers of Color on April 19, 1775’ states that a 35 year old black slave from Lexington named Prince Estabrook serving in Colonel Parker’s militia was actively engaged in fighting and was wounded that day.
 A separate document titled ‘LIST of the Names of the PROVINCIALS who were Killed and Wounded in the late Engagement with His Majesty’s Troops at Concord, &c.’, under a heading listed as ‘Wounded Of Lexington’, the name ‘Prince Easterbrooks (a Negro Man)’ appears.